Last Updated on September 8, 2021 by Jeremy

-As it turns out, we made our way through roughly a third of the breweries before the 4pm opening for general admission, and made our way over to the food trucks for a well deserved break while the general admission crowd made their first pass through the beers.
-Timing wise, we couldn't have asked for a better setup.
+As it turns out, we made our way through a good chunk of the breweries before the 4pm opening for general admission, and made our way over to the food trucks for a well deserved break while the general admission crowd made their first pass through the beers.
+Timing-wise, we couldn't have asked for a better setup.

-After the general admission crowd rolled in, we slowed down significantly but still managed to hit most of the 55 or so breweries at the event, with the usual suspects being the only ones with lines of about 10-20 deep at their busiest (Dancing Gnome, Strange Roots, Hitchhiker, etc).
+After the general admission crowd rolled in, we slowed down significantly but still managed to hit most of the breweries at the event, with the usual suspects being the only ones with lines of about 10-20 deep at their busiest.

 But is it necessary to buy one?
 We don't particularly think so.

-If you had the three hour general admission you could probably drink just as much as we did with the trade off of slightly longer lines and save yourself the potential $20 upcharge per ticket.
-But at the same time, that extra hour was a whole lot of fun to have free reign of it all and we'll probably buy it again just because we always buy the VIP tickets to begin with.
+If you had the three-hour general admission you could probably drink just as much as we did with the trade-off of slightly longer lines and save yourself the potential $20 upcharge per ticket.
+But at the same time, that extra hour was a whole lot of fun to have free reign of it all and we'll probably continue to buy it just because we always buy the VIP tickets to begin with.

 Beyond the regular VIP ticket, Beers of the Burgh also offers a Super VIP ticket which is another $20 on top of the regular VIP ticket that includes a 45 minute tour of Carrie Furnace prior to the start of the event plus an official t-shirt ($15 value).
-Considering a tour of the furnace is $21 on its own, this is a good deal even if the tour is truncated a bit (not to mention, also ended 15 minutes after the start of the VIP tasting, whoops!).
+Considering a tour of the furnace is over $20 on its own, this is a good deal even if the tour is truncated a bit.

-But having been on the tour before we skipped it ourselves (although in retrospect, since we bought the t-shirt as well, the extra $5 would've been a deal to do it again).
+But having been on the tour before we skipped it ourselves (although in retrospect, since we bought the t-shirt as well, the extra money would've been a deal to do it again).

 Overall, Beers of the Burgh is the premier beer event for lovers of local beer and is the kind of event we will make an annual tradition (cost be damned).
 Well, as long as it is at Carrie Furnace at least.
 The ambiance makes this one almost as much as the beer does.